-It is used for localised spinal pain where simpler measures have not helped enough.
-It can help your pain by reducing some of the pain signals from the joint and, though pain relief may not last long, some people can get significant and long lasting pain relief from these injections.
+The sacroiliac joint injections may be used to diagnose and treat certain types of back pain.
+It is used for localised pain where simpler measures have not helped enough.
+It may help your pain by reducing some of the pain signals from the joint.
+Pain relief is usually short-lived though some people can get significant and lasting pain relief from these injections.
+It is not a cure.
+The injection is usually undertaken alongside other treatments such as physiotherapy.